ByLiZhao/cpp_watchlist/README.md

 more configurable options, for example, specifying the verion of a library.
 More importantly, Conan does not mess with system-wide libraries.
 It is never a good idea to use a system package manager to manage project dependencies for this reason.
 ## build tool
 1. [CMake](https://cmake.org/).
-CMake is horrible, generally one should avoid it.
+CMake is horrible.
+I wish I could avoid it.
 But It has become the de facto building tool used by most C++ libraries because of momentum.
-On matter what a C++ programmer might think of CMake, he usually need to know a little bit of CMake to do his work.
+No matter what a C++ programmer might think of CMake, he usually need to know some CMake to do his work.
 If you have to use CMake, it is important to learn some [Modern CMake](https://cliutils.gitlab.io/modern-cmake/).
 2. [Meson](https://github.com/mesonbuild/meson).
 Meson is what CMake should have been.
 Basically it is like modern CMake semantics-wise, but with much clearer and readable syntax.